 If you have an ACH merchant cash advance, which is based on the income and expenses in your bank account, the daily or weekly payment may be a fixed amount.

 This speed can give merchant cash advances a big advantage when compared to bank loans.
-But remember, there are trade-offs that you have to make to get that speed, and the costs may not be worth it.
+But remember, there are trade-offs that borrowers have to make to get that speed, and the costs may not be worth it.

-A bank loan is a better fit for small business owners who need a lot of capital for some major investments in their company and have the credit to back up for traditional funding.
+A bank loan is a better fit for small business owners who need a lot of capital for some major investments in their company and have the credit score to back up for traditional funding.
 That may include some working capital needs, but it may lean toward equipment, research and development and other major financing needs.

 And again, because bank loans tend to take a while to fund, they’re better for long-term business planning compared to short-term financing needs.